AndreaB0703/sparcs-length-of-stay-modeling/README.md

 # Author

 **Andrea B.**
-PhD in Epidemiology
+PhD in Epidemiology,
-Master of Public Health (MPH)
+Master of Public Health (MPH), and
 Bachelor of Science in Nursing (BSN)